containium/containium/README.md

 (defn start [systems]
   ;; First it is good to test whether a :session-store system is available.
   (assert (:session-store systems) "Test module requires a :session-store system.")
-  ;; Use the protocol-forwarder to use systems from within a Boxure box.
+  ;; Use the protocol-forwarder to use systems (which in turn use clojure protocols) from within a Boxure box.
   (let [session-store ((protocol-forwarder SessionStore) (:session-store systems))]
     (alter-var-root #'app #(wrap-session % {:store session-store}))))